sachinkumar25/CMSC320_HW1_sec0201_Git/README.md

 2. **Clone your forked repository** to your local machine:

    Make sure your SSH key is set up for this step.
-If you don't have one set up, generate a new one with this step by step. https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
+If you don't h ave one set up, generate a new one with this step by step. https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

    ```bash